gpadolina/TimeSeries-notes/Introduction/BasicStepsInForecasting.md

 people who collect the data and use the forecasts.
 Often, it will be difficult to obtain enough historical data to be able to fit a good statistical model.
 Good statistical models will handle evolutionary changes in the system; don't throw away good data unnecessarily.
+##### 3. Exploratory analysis
+Always start by graphing the data.
+Are there consistent patterns?
+Is there a significant trend?
+Is seasonality important?
+Is there evidence of the presence of business cycles?
+Are there any outliers in the data that need to be explained by those with expert knowledge?
+How strong are the relationships among the variables available for analysis?